once-aday/map675-module-03-once-aday-assignment-03/README.md

 **Client:**

-- Concatenate Attribute Results of overlapping Polygons within a Multi-polygon by a Specific Attribute, Show Results
+- Concatenate Attribute Results of overlapping Polygons within a Multi-polygon by a Specific Attribute, Log Results, Show Intersecting Polygons on Map
-- Center Points in Polygon - Client
+- Center Points in Polygon

 **Server:**

 - Distance from many polygons
-- Duplicate and Shift Points
+- Duplicate and Shift Lines

 ### Concatenate Attribute Results of overlapping Polygons within a Multi-polygon by a Specific Attribute - Client